 “Los orígenes caribeños del Sistema Nacional de Salud Pública en los Estados Unidos.
 Una aproximación global a la historia de la medicina y de la salud pública en Latinoamérica [The Caribbean origins of the National Public Health System in the USA: a global approach to the history of medicine and public health in Latin America]”, História, ciências, saúde-Manguinhos 22:1 (jan./mar.
 2015): 241-53.
 PubMed PMID: 25742109.

-I teach undergraduate and graduate courses on the history of Cuba; disease, public health, and empire; the history of medicine and public health in Latin America; disease in the Caribbean; global history of Latin American science and medicine; and readings on disease in the Caribbean.
+I teach undergraduate and graduate courses on the history of Cuba; disease, public health, and empire; the history of medicine and public health in Latin America; disease in the Caribbean; global history of Latin American science and medicine; and global history of science, race, and medicine.
 Information about courses can be found in MyUI.
 Current students can access the course website on ICON.
 Pushed by the sudden changes in pedagogy forced by the COVID-19 pandemic in the Spring of 2020 I joined fellow Latin Americanist colleagues nationwide in the Chacra Collective for the history and culture of the region of the Americas.
 We share our expertise and provide each other collaborative pedagogical support.